FHA Certified 203k HUD Consultant Compliance Home Inspection.

 An FHA 203k loan mortgage may be originated on a "mixed use" residential property provided: (1) The property has no greater than 25 percent (for a one story building); 33 percent (for a three story building); and 49 percent (for a two story building) of its floor area used for commercial (storefront) purposes; (2) the commercial use will not affect the health and safety of the occupants of the residential property; and (3) the rehabilitation funds will only be used for the residential functions of the dwelling and areas used to access the residential part of the property.

 Luxury items and improvements are not eligible as a cost rehabilitation.
-However, the homeowner can use the 203k program to finance such items as painting, room additions, decks and other items even if the home does not need any other improvements.
+However, the homeowner can use the FHA 203k program to finance such items as painting, room additions, decks and other items even if the home does not need any other improvements.
 All health, safety and energy conservation items must be addressed prior to completing general home improvements as per stated in the Home Inspection.

 All rehabilitation construction and/or additions financed with Section 203k loan mortgage proceeds must comply with the following: